sdgluck/aws-secrets-manager-actions/README.md

 When you define `OUTPUT_PATH`, then action create a file named as you defined.
 And environments will be exported into this file.

+### Only write to file

+If you only want to write the secrets to a file, and not export them to the environment, set `EXPORT_TO_ENV: false` in the action inputs.
+Otherwise, you must set `EXPORT_TO_ENV: true`.
 ## Contributing

 Your Contributions are always welcome!